sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 On a Mac it can be invoked by the familiar `Command + f` keyboard shortcut.

-## Level 4: Locking our database with multiple factors
+## Level 4: Securing our database with multiple factors

 As we've learned, KeePassXC lets us lock our database behind a master password.
 However we can also require those who wish to open our database to have other factors as well.